sez11a/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/workflow-designer/workflow-designer-nodes-overview.md

 ### Task Nodes

 _Task_ nodes represent where all the work is done.
-Because _Task_ nodes can be complex, they are covered in two separate articles; see [Creating Workflow Tasks](./creating-workflow-tasks.md) and [Workflow Task Node Reference](./workflow-task-node-reference.md).
+Because _Task_ nodes can be complex, they are covered in two separate articles; see [Creating Workflow Tasks](./creating-workflow-tasks.md) and [Task Node Reference](./task-node-reference.md).

 ## Additional Information